ildus/zappykasten.vim/README.md

 let g:zk_ignore_pattern = ''
 ```

-- Use Short Pathnames: Truncates each path element to a single character.
+- Use Short Path names: Truncates each path element to a single character.
 ```
 let g:zk_use_short_pathnames = 1
 ```